-We are a leading online and technology-enabled manufacturer of quick-turn CNC-machined and injection-molded custom parts for prototyping and short-run production.
-We provide "Real Parts, Really Fast" to product developers worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
-We believe low-volume manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
+We are a leading online and technology-enabled manufacturer of quick-turn, on-demand additive manufactured (3D printed), CNC-machined and injection-molded custom parts for prototyping and short-run production.
+We provide "Real Parts, Really Fast" to product developers and engineers worldwide, who are under increasing pressure to bring their finished products to market faster than their competition.
+We believe custom parts manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
 Our proprietary technology eliminates most of the time-consuming and expensive skilled labor conventionally required to quote and manufacture parts in low volumes, and our customers conduct nearly all of their business with us over the Internet.
-We target our services to the millions of product developers who use 3D CAD software to design products across a diverse range of end-markets.
-Our primary manufacturing services currently include Firstcut, which is our CNC machining service, and Protomold, which is our injection molding service.
-Through December 31, 2013, we have received over 1,400,000 uploaded part designs, sent over 1,200,000 part quotations and shipped over 300,000 unique parts to approximately 36,000 product developers representing over 16,000 customer companies across a wide range of industries.
+We target our product lines to the millions of product developers and engineers who use 3D CAD software to design products across a diverse range of end-markets.
+Our primary manufacturing product lines currently include Protomold, which is our injection molding product line, Firstcut, which is our CNC machining product line, and Fineline, which is our additive-manufactured (3D printing) product line.

 We have experienced significant growth since our inception.
-Since we first introduced our Protomold injection molding service in 1999, we have steadily expanded the size and geometric complexity of the injection-molded parts we are able to manufacture, and we continue to extend the diversity of materials we are able to support.
-Similarly, since first introducing our Firstcut CNC machining service in 2007, we have expanded the range of part sizes, design geometries and materials we can support.
-We are also continually seeking to enhance other aspects of our technology and manufacturing processes, including our interactive web-based and automated user interface and quoting system.
-We intend to continue to invest significantly in enhancing our technology and manufacturing processes and expanding the range of our existing capabilities with the aim of meeting the needs of a broader set of product developers.
-As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 86%, 84% and 81% of our revenue in 2013, 2012 and 2011, respectively, derived from existing customers who had placed orders with us in prior years.
+Since we first introduced our Protomold injection molding product line in 1999, we have steadily expanded the size and geometric complexity of the injection-molded parts we are able to manufacture, and we continue to extend the diversity of materials we are able to support.
+Similarly, since first introducing our Firstcut CNC machining product line in 2007, we have expanded the range of part sizes, design geometries and materials we can support.
+Also, since the acquisition of Fineline Prototyping, Inc. (FineLine) and the introduction of our Fineline product line, we have expanded the number of process types we offer to include stereolithography (SLA), selective laser sintering (SLS) and direct metal laser sintering (DMLS).
+We also continually seek to enhance other aspects of our technology and manufacturing processes, including our interactive web-based and automated user interface and quoting system.
+We intend to continue to invest significantly to enhance our technology and manufacturing processes and expand the range of our existing capabilities with the aim of meeting the needs of a broader set of product developers and engineers.
+As a result of the factors described above, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 87%, 86% and 84% of our revenue in 2014, 2013 and 2012, respectively, derived from existing customers, excluding customers gained through the acquisition of FineLine, who had placed orders with us in prior years.

-We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where product developers are located.
+We have established our operations in the United States, Europe and Japan, which we believe are three of the largest geographic markets where product developers and engineers are located.
 We entered the European market in 2005 and launched operations in Japan in late 2009.
-As of December 31, 2013, we had sold products into more than 50 countries.
-Our revenue outside of the United States accounted for approximately 27%, 25% and 26% of our consolidated revenue in the years ended December 31, 2013, 2012 and 2011, respectively.
-We intend to continue to expand our international sales efforts and believe opportunities exist to serve the needs of product developers in select new geographic regions.
+As of December 31, 2014, we had sold products into approximately 60 countries.
+Our revenue outside of the United States accounted for approximately 26%, 27% and 25% of our consolidated revenue in the years ended December 31, 2014, 2013 and 2012, respectively.
+We intend to continue to expand our international sales efforts and believe opportunities exist to serve the needs of product developers and engineers in select new geographic regions.